Get PeakVisor App

 Natural History

-As a result of its size, Texas contains a number of different climate zones.
+Due to its size, Texas contains several different climate zones.
 In the east, it has more of an oceanic (Köppen: Cfb) and humid subtropical climate (Cfa).
 This transitions into a hot semi-arid (BSh) and cold semi-arid climate (BSk) in the Panhandle and the southern interior part of the state before becoming a hot desert (BWh) along Texas’ border with Mexico.

 Big Bend National Park.
 South Rim Trail